 - From A Song of Ice and Fire

-- Joffrey Baratheon is repeatedly described as being absolutely beautiful, with his supermodel good looks, light blond hair, and green eyes.
+- Joffrey Baratheon is repeatedly described as being beautiful, with gold curls, emerald-green eyes and full lips.
 He's also The Caligula, the alternate Trope Namer for Royal Brat, and an all around sadistic Stupid Evil psychopath.

-- Tyrene Sand has blond hair and blue eyes and an innocent appearance and manner benefiting the daughter of a Septa, but she takes after her father in personality, being a cruel, calculating Master Poisoner.
+- Tyene Sand has golden blond hair and blue eyes and an innocent appearance and manner benefiting the daughter of a Septa, but she takes after her father in personality, being a cruel, calculating Master Poisoner.

-- Lord Voldemort of Harry Potter fame during his Hogwarts days.
+- Lord Voldemort during his Hogwarts days.
 His charisma and the looks he got from his father allow him to trick almost everyone.
 This ends after his dangerous transformations.

 - Dorian Gray of The Picture of Dorian Gray starts the novel with a beautifully innocent appearance that matches his good/naive personality, and thanks to his Soul Jar painting, maintains that look even as he embraces a life of depravity and continually betrays those who love him.
 Thanks to an in-universe belief that Beauty Equals Goodness, other characters tend to disbelieve all of the terrible (and true) rumors they hear about him.

 - In Rebecca, the title character is described by everyone as being incredibly beautiful, intelligent, cultured, loving, and basically the perfect wife.
 The end has Maxim reveal that she was actually a Bitch in Sheep's Clothing, who was excellent at getting people to adore her, and delighted in emotionally tormenting him.